 We celebrated the 82nd Anniversary of Gandhji's Dandi Yatra in the form of a Save Ganga & Save Himalayas Meeting- cum- Panel Discussion at Gandhi Darsan, Rajghat, New Delhi on 12th March, 2012.
 The topic of discussion was "What We Must Do to Save the Ganga."
 (For the thematic note, see the note "The Means to Save the Ganga' in our website.)
 The function was dedicated to Swami Gyan Swarup Sanadji (Prof. G.D.
 Agarwal) who had been on a fast unto death since 14th January, 2012 to press for the conservation of the Holy Ganga.
 An appeal to our Hon'ble Prime Minister to take immediate action to accept the Save Ganga Recommendations/ Proposals of Swami Sanand on behalf of the Ganga Seva Abhiyanam (GSA) and save his valuable life was made unanimously in the National Save Ganga & Save Himalayas Meeting- cum- Panel Discussion.
 Last year's Save Ganga & Save Himalayas Resolution was again unanimously passed in the Save Ganga & Save Himalayas Function and was sent to the Prime Minister along with the Appeal.
 The Save Ganga Recommendations/ Proposals of our Save Ganga Movement and of the Indian Parliamentarians Forum for Save Ganga & Himalayas and of the Ganga Seva Abhiyanam (GSA) of are essentially the same: they have a common core and are complementary to each other with reference to non-core Recommendations/ Proposals.

 We are sincerely trying to bring various like-minded Gandhians and Gandhian institutions in to the main stream of our movement.
 It is greatly agonizing to see that Gandhians and Gandhian Institutions are hardly doing anything substantial to complete the unfinished work of our beloved Bapu, the apostle of Truth and non-violence of our age.
 Gandhiji would have given top priority to create a mass Satyagraha to replace the immensely eco-hostile form of development of modern Western civilization by an eco-friendly non-violent form of development.
-(For suggestions to transform Gandhian Institutions into centers of moral and spiritual awareness, inter-religious dialogue and harmony, and social transformation based on ethical foundations, please see the Note entitled "Saving Gandhi and Gandhian Institutions in India" in the website).
+(For suggestions to transform Gandhian Institutions into centers of moral and spiritual awareness, inter-religious dialogue and harmony, and social transformation based on ethical foundations, please see the Note entitled "Saving Gandhi and Gandhian Institutions in India" in our website: www.savegangamovement.org.).

 Request for Sponsorship and Donation